 All staff are able to issue detentions in line with the behaviour policy.
 If a student receives a C2/B2, C3/B3/P3 then they can be issued with detentions during break, lunchtime or after school during term time.
-If a student is late to school, they are issued with a same day after school detention.
+If a student late to school, they are issued with a same day lunch or after school detention depending on the period of lateness.

-The school will text parents and carers regarding after school detentions.
+The school will notify parents and carers regarding after school detentions.